2017–2018 Russian protests: 5 May 2018

 Mass protest actions and rallies took place in 90 towns and cities over the country against Vladimir Putin fourth inauguration.

-Alexey Navalny in his blog compared Vladimir Putin with a tsar.
+Alexei Navalny in his blog compared Vladimir Putin with a tsar.

 More than thousand people were arrested countrywide.

 The majority of people were detained in Moscow, Saint-Petersburg, Chelyabinsk, Yakutsk, Krasnodar, Tolyatti, Krasnoyarsk, Voronezh, Astrakhan, Penza, Kaluga, Belgorod, Novokuznetsk, Vladimir and Samara.

 July–September 2018

 From July, almost every weekend, protest rallies and demonstrations were organized against the planned retirement age hike.
 Such events occurred in nearly all major cities countrywide including Novosibirsk, St.-Petersburg and Moscow.
 Total number of participants exceeded 200 thousands, with maximal single-event attendance of about 15 thousands (in Moscow).
 These events were coordinated by all opposition parties with the leading role of the communists.
 Also trade unions and some individual politicians (among whom Navalny) functioned as organizers of the public actions.

 The most noticeable street rallies, related with the retirement-age reform, proceeded on 1 July, 18, 28 July-29 July, 2 September and 9 September 2018.
 So, on 2 September, large-scale anti-reform manifestations were led by the Russian communists and some other left-wing oppositional political forces.
-A week later, on 9 September, the rallies were organized by Alexey Navalny all over Russia, over 800 people were detained.
+A week later, on 9 September, the rallies were organized by Alexei Navalny all over Russia, over 800 people were detained.